 But Montanans continued to read news stories and watch television reports about Montanans getting their fourth, fifth, sixth DUIs – or more.
 We continued hearing the tragic stories of the cost of repeat, drinking and driving: Children left parentless, parents burying a child, two Highway Patrol troopers killed in a span of months, leaving behind families and friends.

-Against this backdrop, the Attorney General’s Office proposed the Montana 24/7 Sobriety Program in March of 2010.
+Against this backdrop, the Montana 24/7 Sobriety Program began in March of 2010.
 The program was initially run as a pilot in Lewis and Clark County.

 Under the program, people accused of their second or subsequent drunken driving offense can be ordered by a judge to take twice-daily alcohol breath tests as a condition of their release from jail pending trial.
 Or they may be ordered to wear an alcohol-monitoring bracelet.
 Some offenders can also be sentenced to the program if they plead or are found guilty of DUI.

-The results out of Lewis and Clark County were astounding: Out of thousands of tests administered, more than 99 percent came back clean.
+The results in Lewis and Clark County were astounding: Out of thousands of tests administered, more than 99 percent came back clean.
 Offenders were staying clean.

 The program is structured to have the offender pay the cost of the monitoring, so the program is essentially free to counties and taxpayers.

-Buoyed by the success of the pilot program, the Attorney General’s Office took the idea to the 2011 Legislature.
-Rep. Steve Lavin, R-Kalispell, and a sergeant in the Montana Highway Patrol who had seen two of his co-workers and friends killed by drinking and driving, carried the bill.
+Representative Steve Lavin, then a sergeant in the Montana Highway Patrol – and now MHP Colonel – who had seen two of his co-workers and friends killed by drinking and driving, carried House Bill 106.

 It is simple, low-cost and effective.